flarcher/log_access_reader/README.md

 * Use a _curses like_ library for console output (in order to refresh overall and latest stats)
 * Alerts events are sent to the standard output in a format that is easy to parse.
 It makes easy to log alerts from one program start to another.
 * With the `-o <alerts_log_file>`, we can provide a file path of a file that stores all alert events.
+* It provides some simple JMX metrics, mainly related to memory usage.
+See the class `Monitoring`.

 ## Technical remarks